eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

     - **kura.position.speed**
     - **kura.position.timestamp**

-- [`KuraPayload.getTimestamp()`](https://github.com/eclipse/kura/blob/d53ec833b7438a70a0e3a79406f4c8aed52e94f0/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraPayload.java#L76), if non null, will be copied into a metric named **kura.timestamp**
+- [`KuraPayload.getTimestamp()`](https://github.com/eclipse/kura/blob/d53ec833b7438a70a0e3a79406f4c8aed52e94f0/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraPayload.java#L76), if non null, will be used as the timestamp metric of the Sparkplug payload

 !!! tip
     All the metrics in the Sparkplug Device payload will have assigned the timestamp set to the publishing instant.
 The conversion of Java types to [Sparkplug types](https://github.com/eclipse/tahu/blob/2fc0e5c6e46c7a264664bed7e5f4da8790d46f44/sparkplug_b/sparkplug_b.proto#L25) is done following this mapping: